readium/annotations/README.md

 Whitespaces present in the source document are preserved in the “prefix”, “exact”, and “suffix” segments and are represented as per the JSON Grammar (e.g. `\n`, `\t` etc.).

-Note: There is no restriction on the amount of the preceding and following text that can be included in the selector, but this amount should be left as low as possible.
+Note: There is no restriction on the preceding and following text that can be included in the selector, but this amount should be left as low as possible.

-Important: This selector contains full annotated text segments and, therefore, must not be used when the publication is protected by a DRM which limits the number of characters that may be copied.
+Important: This selector contains complete annotated text segments and, therefore, must not be used when the publication is protected by a DRM, which limits the number of characters that may be copied.

-Implementation: This selector is exported from Thorium Reader 3.1 if the publication is in EPUB or Web Publication format, and free from any DRM.
+Implementation: This selector is exported from Thorium Reader 3.1 if the publication is in EPUB or Web Publication format and free from any DRM.

 Sample 3: A text segment represented as a TextQuoteSelector.